-Air-1 is equipped with Forward Looking Infra Red (FLIR), which allows the air crew to detect heat on the ground.
+Both Air-1 and Air-2 are equipped with Forward Looking Infra-Red (FLIR), which allows air crews to detect heat on the ground.
 FLIR can be used to locate both missing people and hiding fugitives.
-Air-1 is also equipped with night vision goggles, a 30 million candle power search light, and GPS moving map system.
-In addition, Air-1 is equipped with a microwave downlink which transmits live video from the helicopter to the Mobile Command Vehicle.
+Air-1 and Air-2 are also equipped a 30 million candle power search light, GPS moving map system, and the flight crews are equipped with night vision goggles.
+In addition, Air-1 is equipped with a downlink which transmits live video from the helicopter to the Mobile Command Vehicle.
 The microwave downlink allows police and fire staff to see real-time video from the helicopter, and make timely decisions based on what they see.
-Air-1 is capable of carrying up to four people.
+Air-1 and Air-2 are capable of carrying up to 4 people.

 Tactical Flight Officers

-The Tactical Flight Officers are comprised of Deputies for the Spokane County Sheriff’s Office.
-Tactical Flight Officers are all assigned additional duties within the Spokane County Sheriff’s Office when not on an airborne mission.
+The Tactical Flight Officers are comprised of Deputies and Police Officers from the Spokane County Sheriff’s Office, Kootenai County Sheriff’s Department, Spokane Valley Police Department, Coeur d’Alene Police Department, and the Spokane Police Department.
+Tactical Flight Officers are all assigned additional duties within their agencies when not on an airborne mission.
 Tactical Flight Officers are responsible for operating all of the law enforcement equipment including FLIR, search light, and law enforcement radios.

-Air-1 is used during peak times for priority calls, and is also available on an on-call basis around the clock.
-In 2011, Air-1 received 55 call-out requests, responded to 583 calls for service, and was involved in over 90 arrests.
-Air-1 was also the first unit to arrive on scene in over fifty percent of the calls it responded to.
+The Spokane Regional Air Support Unit is used during peak times for priority calls and is also available on an on-call basis around the clock.
+In 2017, the SRASU received 69 call-out requests, responded to 407 calls for service, and was involved in over 71 arrests.